(Mathematics, Statistics, and Computer Science)

 Robert D. Eisinger

-Instructor in Mathematics, Statistics, and Computer Science
+Visiting Assistant Professor of Mathematics, Statistics, and Computer Science

 Sharon J. Lane-Getaz